Australia's Commonwealth Bank mocks Apple's 'pro-competition' claim

-SYDNEY : Commonwealth Bank of Australia, the country's largest lender, accused Apple Inc on Thursday of uncompetitive behaviour over control of payments on its phones, which have grown to about a third of all consumer payments.
+SYDNEY: Commonwealth Bank of Australia accused Apple on Thursday (Sep 23) of uncompetitive behaviour over control of payments on its phones, which have grown to about a third of all in-person payments the country's largest lender processes.

-The remarks come after the competition regulator told the Australian Financial Review newspaper this month that it was reviewing whether Apple's iPhone architecture breached competition laws.

-Matt Comyn, chief executive at the Sydney-based bank, urged lawmakers to boost scrutiny of technology giants, saying payments through digital wallets developed by Apple and Alphabet's Google formed about 45per cent of all consumer payments.
+Matt Comyn, chief executive at the Sydney-based bank, urged lawmakers to boost scrutiny of technology giants, saying payments through digital wallets developed by Apple and Alphabet's Google made up about 45 per cent of all physical consumer payments, as distinct from other payments such as online or direct debits.

 "The ... claim that Apple is pro-competition, I think, is a fair statement, as long as one accepts that competition is welcome as long as no one can compete with Apple," Comyn told a regular parliamentary committee.

-The bank has been calling for Apple to free up the Near Field Communication (NFC) chip on its phones for the use of banks' own apps, citing its own data that the firm captures 80per cent of transactions done via telephone digital wallets.
+The bank has been calling for Apple to free up the Near Field Communication (NFC) chip on its phones for the use of banks' own apps, estimating the US firm captures 80 per cent of all contactless transactions done through smartphones and smartwatches.

+Contactless payments are growing fast in Australia, fuelled by the COVID-19 pandemic and mobile payment services such as Apple Pay, and Comyn estimated customers tap more than 90 per cent of their transactions.

 Apple, which requires banks to process all contactless payments through its digital wallet and pay an undisclosed fee, declined to comment when contacted by Reuters.

-"It is analogous to imagine a world today where, on your Apple phone, the only person that could determine which carrier you used is Apple," Comyn added.
+"It is analogous to imagine a world today where, on your Apple phone, the only person that could determine which carrier you used is Apple," Comyn said.

+Shayne Elliott, chief executive of fourth-biggest lender Australia and New Zealand Banking Group, which was the first in the country to link Apple Pay with credit cards, said it had not been focused on the issue up "until that particular complaint".

+"It's kind of ironic, one of Australia's biggest companies complaining about having to deal with other big competitors," Elliott told the parliamentary committee.

-Last month the tech giant told a senate inquiry its Apple Pay app was "pro-competitive", and accused companies urging further scrutiny of its products of doing this "for their own commercial gain".
+Last month, Apple told a senate inquiry its payments app was "pro-competitive", and accused companies urging further scrutiny of its products of doing so "for their own commercial gain".

 The inquiry findings have not been published.